vcplusplus/top-coder/README.md

 ## Levels

 ### Beginner
-This repository has all the files you need to work on the Beginner Level.
-Each code file has the problem description.
-Let us know if you have any questions.
+Download the level1.zip file and unzip it.
+The problem descriptions are in top-coder-instructions.txt.
+Let us know if you have any trouble getting anything working or there are any questions on the problem statements.

 ### Intermediate
 See HackerRank Contest: https://www.hackerrank.com/vassars-next-top-coder-l2